JoelStienlet/g3logPython/README.md

 #### adding sink types
 Adding a new sink type requires modifications to the code of this library, so cannot be done at runtime.
 Nevertheless, most parts of this wrapper are templated, so that adding a new sink type shouldn't be a major difficulty.

+### joining g3log's threads

+An interface for the std::future returned by g3log's call() is provided, and exported to python (see example 06).
+In practice, this is useful when you want to make sure a given configuration of a sink has taken effect before the next instructions are executed.
+You may safely ignore the future however, because the lifetime of the data passed to the sink's methods are managed by the bindings layer (safely: in the sense that no access to unallocated memory will occur).

 ### Object lifetime

 #### python strings